 - “One thing I’ve noticed is that I’m always the one people turn to for recommendations on how to handle a new event or program—the latest fundraiser that I just told you about would be one.
 I have a lot of institutional knowledge, which helps, but I think the reason people come to me is because I work through what a new program might look like very methodically.
 If you were to ask my colleagues, I’m confident they’d describe me as logical, organized, and meticulous.”

-3. Name three positive traits with short examples for each.
+4. Name three positive traits with short examples for each

 Coming up with stories can be tricky when you’re asked on the spot (which is why you should always have a few of them prepared).
 If you just can’t think of anything, here’s another approach.
 Try to think of three positive traits you bring to your work or workplace.
 Then, mention a short example after each.
-Your interviewer might even phrase this question as, “What are three words your boss would use to describe you?” or similar.
+Your interviewer might even phrase this question as, “How would your boss describe you in three words?” or similar.

 - “I don’t want to speak for anyone else, but I’m pretty confident my colleagues would describe me as thoughtful—I’m the one in the office who remembers everyone’s birthdays—and hardworking, since I can always be relied on to get a big project over the finish line.
 My boss in particular would say I’m very knowledgeable about audience development—he often taps me to help out when someone on the team is having trouble engaging the audience for one of their products.
 That’s also why I kept taking on more and more responsibilities in that domain.”